Abishaalini/VehicleRegistration/README.md

 And I have implemented a function in the backend called TypeIdentifier which determines the type (vintage, old or modern) of license number entered by the user.
 {the TypeIdentifier function implementation is there inside VehicleServiceImpl file which is inside the service folder backend.} [TASK 1]

 The function validatenumberplate which is inside the service folder VehicleServiceImpl file, validates the license number which is entered by the user.
+[TASK 2]